 Q. As a vendor, how can I apply to become a supplier to Sprouts?

 A. Sprouts regularly reviews interested new vendors and new products for every department.
 Suppliers must meet significant capacity, distribution, insurance, marketing and other requirements in order to support our stores.
-To contact us to potentially do business with Sprouts, just fill out our simple business contact web form.
+To contact us to potentially do business with Sprouts please send an email to our Buying Team.
 Sprouts also brings a significant contingent to Expo West in Anaheim each March, and that is a good place to meet with us and show us your products.

 Q. How do I submit a comment, question or technical issue about the website itself?